guillermooo/sublime-undocs/source/file_management/file_management.rst

 you perform some operation on it.
 Transient views go away when you press :kbd:`Esc`.
 You will see transient views in other situations too.

-But Goto Anything lives up to its name---there's more to it than searching
+Goto Anything lives up to its name---there's more to it than searching files:
-files:

-To perform a **fuzzy text search** using Goto Anything, append ``#`` and keep typing, like this:
+To perform a **fuzzy text search**, append ``#`` and keep typing, like so:

 ::